 This bar can be dehydrator-free if you want it too.
 Which is a great option to have.
 If you decide not to dehydrate it, make sure to keep them stored in the fridge or freezer.
 I hope you enjoy this treat, Blessings.

-- In the food processor, fitted with the “S” blade, combine the pistachios, sunflower seeds, cashews, and flax-seeds.
+In the food processor, fitted with the “S” blade, combine the pistachios, sunflower seeds, cashews, flax-seeds, coconut, fennel, and salt.
 Pulse till everything is broken into small pebble-sized pieces.

 The Institute of Culinary Ingredients™